1) My story begins the year after the Flood,

 Whose kingdom will make your soul their gain?

-Whose name will you exalt with your very last breath?
+Whose name will you exalt with your last breath?

 Of the fires that temper and refine?